rishabgit/genomic-info-from-papers/readme.md

 # Mentors
-This project would not have been possible without their constant help.
+This project would not have been possible without their support.
 Magdalena Zarowiecki
 Paul Davis
 Valerio Arnaboldi